Aims of the project

 The placements are organised by the Head of Partnership and assistant who monitor the students on a weekly basis.

-The schools currently visited by St Albans School pupils are Abbey Primary, St Peter’s, Prae Wood, St Michael’s, Bernard’s Heath, Redbourn Infants, Alban City, Aboyne, Cunningham Hill, Garden Fields, St John Fisher and also Cathedral Education.
+The schools currently visited by St Albans School pupils are Abbey Primary, St Peter’s, Prae Wood, St Michael’s, Bernard’s Heath, Redbourn School, Alban City, Aboyne, Cunningham Hill, St John Fisher, Maple School, Beech Hyde School, Killigrew Primary and also Cathedral Education.

 Background and goals

 The scheme would not work without the maturity and willingness of the Sixth Form students who sign up to participate in Partnership on Friday afternoons.
 Organisation and monitoring of the placements is also key its success.
-This is coordinated by Head of Partnership and another member of the St Albans teaching staff.
+This is coordinated by Head of Partnership and other members of the St Albans teaching staff.

-The students either walk to their Partnership School or are transported there by taxi, funded by St Albans School.
+The students either walk to their Partnership School or are transported there by taxi or minibus, funded by St Albans School.

 Frequency and duration